- The bill has passed the House twice and come near to Senate approval in prior sessions of Congress.

 This bipartisan bill would create in Congress a centralized law clerk program analogous to the judicial clerkship program for new law graduates in their apprenticeship years.
-The Senate bill, S. 1458, is sponsored by Sens.
+The Senate bill in the 113th Congress, S. 1458, was sponsored by Sens.
 John Hoeven (R-ND) and Patrick Leahy (D-VT).
-Reps.
-Peter King (R-NY) and Zoe Lofgren (D-CA) are gathering cosponsors for a companion bill in the House.
+Re-introduction in the 114th Congress is anticipated soon.

 This bill is about improving Congress’s constitutional standing and the legal profession’s understanding of legislation.

 Article I of the U.S. Constitution establishes Congress as the federal government’s “first branch” and the primary author of federal law.
 Congress is also the branch most accountable to the people.
 Of the three branches, however, Congress is by far the least influential on the constitutional perspective of the legal community that shapes public perceptions of the law, and interprets and implements the law Congress writes.